Loading (TV channel): History

 On February 3, 2021, the Brazilian media startup Loading Entertainment Media announced the expansion of its television channel Loading for nationwide distribution through pay-TV providers.
 At the time, the channel was already available through operators such as Sky, Claro DTH, and free digital terrestrial television (DTT).
 The expansion included agreements with telecommunications companies such as Oi (via DTH, IPTV, and Oi Play) and Vivo, facilitated by Stenna Media Brasil.
 According to industry reports, the channel reached 2.9 million viewers during January 23–24, 2021, an increase attributed in part to its coverage of the Free Fire esports tournament LBFF 2021.
 Data from the BOOYAH platform indicated over 7.2 million views for its livestream during the same period.
 Loading CEO Thiago Garcia stated that the expansion aimed to broaden the accessibility of its programming.
 The Loading channel reached 82.5 million people on open television and 13.4 million on closed television from December 2020 to February 2021 in the largest urban centers and metropolitan regions of the Brazil.
-On March 20, 2021, the channel Loading exclusively broadcast the final match of the fourth Brazilian Free Fire League (LBFF) championship.
+On March 20, 2021, the channel exclusively broadcast the final match of the fourth Brazilian Free Fire League (LBFF) championship.
 During its open television coverage, Loading reached 1.1 million viewers, surpassing the viewership of some open television networks.
-The event also saw substantial engagement on digital platforms; the March 20 simulcast recorded 66.5 million minutes watched and accumulated 34.1 million total views across digital channels.
+The event also saw substantial engagement on digital platforms with the March 20 simulcast, recording 66.5 million minutes watched and accumulating 34.1 million total views across various digital channels.

 Controversies

-Dismissal of the esports staff
+Dismissal of esports staff

-On December 11, 2020, less than a week after its debut, Loading goes through its first internal problems with the dismissal of its entire eSports staff, including newsroom journalists and presenters Barbara Gutierrez and Chandy Teixeira, from the Metagaming show.
-Professionals disconnected from the channel claimed in their social media profiles that the reason would be "editorial misalignment", implying that they would have been subject to censorship.
+On December 11, 2020, less than a week after its debut, Loading went through its first series of internal problems.
+This led to the dismissal of its entire esports staff, including newsroom journalists and presenters Barbara Gutierrez and Chandy Teixeira, from the Metagaming show.
+Professionals dismissed from the channel claimed in their social media profiles that the reason would be "editorial misalignment", implying that they would have been subject to censorship.
 According to an article published by The Esports Observer, the complaints started due to the dissatisfaction of Loading's management team with the content presented in the first two editions of Metagaming.
-At the premiere, on December 7, the show aired an investigative report on a possible fraud scheme related to a fundraising campaign led by a player on Twitch, which they called "Sparda case".
-Dissatisfied with the material, the managers would have warned the show's production that the channel's purpose was to be "a happy place, without controversial subjects".
-Despite this, in the next episode of the show, (aired on December 8, the last one that aired) it aired an addressing the departure of the Vivo Keyd team from the Brazilian Championship of League of Legends (CBLoL), giving a negative highlight for Riot Games, developer of the event, due to the announcement of the company Oi (direct competitor of Vivo) as a new sponsor.
+At the December 7 premiere, the show aired an investigative report on a possible fraud scheme related to a fundraising campaign led by a player on Twitch, which they called the "Sparda case".
+Dissatisfied with the material, the managers warned the show's production that the channel's purpose was to be "a happy place, without controversial subjects".
+Despite this, the following episode of Metagaming addressed the departure of the Vivo Keyd team from the Brazilian Championship of League of Legends, giving negative press to the developer of the event, Riot Games, due to the announcement of the company Oi, a direct competitor of Vivo, as a new sponsor.
+This was the last episode of the show that aired.